smaakage85/shit/README.md

-# :shit: SHIT COMMIT
+# :shit: Shit Commit

-A life-hack for lazy programmers.
+A git life-hack for lazy programmers.

-## Deep shit
+## Motivation

 I often commit stuff to git.
-I have spent a shitload key strokes on typing:
+I have spent a shitload of key strokes on typing:

 ```bash
 git add .